MicrosoftDocs/power-automate-docs/articles/prevent-data-loss.md

 ## Data loss prevention for desktop flows (preview)

-Power Automate provides the ability to create and enforce DLP policies that classify desktop flows modules (or individual module actions) as **business**, **non-business**, or **blocked** categories.
+Power Automate allows you to create and enforce DLP policies that classify desktop flows modules (or individual module actions) as **business**, **non-business**, or **blocked** categories.
 This categorization prevents makers from combining modules and actions from different categories into a desktop flow, or between a cloud flow and the desktop flows it uses.

 >[!IMPORTANT]
 >